amirhosseinchoghaei/Pars/README.md

 Auto Call Voice Sender For Astersik Issabel and Elastix if you want send a voice to number and play it automaticaly isntall this script with ssh remote on your issabell and elastix

 Attention : You should Have a Sip Trunk Number To Use This Script... if you have a gateway analog to digital it not working correctly Just Use Sip Trunk For outgoing calls .
+For Local Extentions you don't have problem.

 # Install Service : ssh remote on issabel or elastix :